Information loss under coarse-graining: a geometric approach

+Our approach is inspired by information theory.
+Rather than deriving the form of the metric from the symmetries of the problem, we look at the evolution of the Fisher Information Metric under coarse-graining to see how information is lost.
+We first describe our formalism, apply it to the diffusion equation and then to coarse-graining classical statistical systems \footnote{We are not considering quantum systems where probabilistic interpretations are less clear \cite{vijay, beny2015information} } described by a free energy.

 To understand how coarse-graining loses information about parameters, we consider an infinitesimal RG transformation of the form $d \theta^{\mu}/d b = \beta^{\mu}$ describing the flow of parameters by beta functions $\bbeta = \{\beta^\mu\}$ as the shortest length scale $b$ is increased.
+Sometimes, RG transformations are constructed to give exact Hamiltonians for macroscopic degrees of freedom.
+However, macroscopic measurements cannot infer all parameters that primarily influence the microscopics.
+It is this loss of information that we wish to quantify.
 Because information about microscopic degrees of freedom is discarded as the flow proceeds, there is no guarantee that a forward RG flow can be uniquely reversed.
 However, the irreversibility of the RG is difficult to quantify through the RG equations alone.
-Instead, we turn to the metric tensor of eq.~\ref{eq:FIM}, a local measure of how hard it is to discriminate between models which differ by small changes of parameters.
+Instead, we turn to the metric tensor of eq.~\ref{eq:FIM}, a local measure of how hard it is to discriminate between models which differ by small changes of parameters~\cite{balasubramanian1997statistical}.
 We can quantify the loss of information in parameter space as microscopic information is discarded by asking how the metric tensor changes under an infinitesimal RG transformation.
 Since the metric is a two-tensor and the transformation is a flow given by a vector field, the answer is given by the Lie derivative $\Lbeta$ which defines the derivative of a covariant tensor carried along flow field $\bbeta$.